avuan/PyMPA37/README.md

 ### Abstract

 The software package PyMPA is an open source seismological software.
-It consists of some separate utilities for data preparation, the main program pympa38.mac.py, and post-processing tools to obtain a catalog and verify events.
+It consists of some separate utilities for data preparation, the main program, and post-processing tools to obtain a catalog and verify events.
 PyMPA is designed to detect microseismicity from the cross-correlation of continuous data and templates.

 ### Motivation and significance

-The software was developed in the framework of a bilateral project between Italy and Japan 2013-2015 "Detection of slow slip events and space-time cluster analysis of low magnitude tremors preceding the 2009 L'Aquila earthquake and the 2012 Emilia seismic sequence in Italy", and was co-funded by Ministero Affari Esteri (Italy) - Scientific and Technological Collaboration Executive Program.
+The software was developed in the framework of a 2013-2015 bilateral project between Italy and Japan "Detection of slow slip events and space-time cluster analysis of low magnitude tremors preceding the 2009 L'Aquila earthquake and the 2012 Emilia seismic sequence in Italy", and was co-funded by Ministero Affari Esteri (Italy) - Scientific and Technological Collaboration Executive Program.
 Further improvements to the code are planned within Project H2020 - SERA 2017-2019 http://www.sera-eu.org/.
+We benefit

 ### System requirements